-One of the best things about the London speciality coffee scene is the relationships between the numerous coffee shops and roasters.
+One of the best things about the London specialty coffee scene is the relationships between the numerous coffee shops and roasters.
 My favourite way to find great coffee served by great people is through recommendations from coffee shops I already know and love.
 Today's Caffeine Chronicles post is about Nostos Coffee, a neighbourhood coffee shop in Battersea that I heard about through Laith at the excellent Saint Nine Coffee, which, in turn, I heard about through the lovely folks at Rosslyn Coffee.

 I've been brushing up my Spanish lately and the name Nostos made me think of the Spanish nosotros ('us' or 'we'), but the coffee shop's name harkens back to the Ancient Greek νόστος, or 'homecoming', often in reference to epic heroes' homeward journeys.
 The same root appears in the word nostalgia.
 There is such a sense of community at Nostos that spending time there feels like a homecoming even if it's your first visit.
 There was a steady stream of customers while I was there, and each one received a warm welcome from Edison and Anna.